Our CEO/president, Joel Westa

 - Joel identifies his key attributes as being a Christ-follower, servant leader, and conscientious listener.
 He explains that the “only begotten Son of God serves as the example for how I am to live my life.
 He serves as the model for me of sacrificial service, obedience, and as the ultimate example of the servant leader.”

-- Joel and his wife, Deborah, have four children – Katelyn is a junior at NorthPointe this year and three are adults.
-They have seven grandchildren.
+- Joel and his wife, Deborah, have four children and seven grandchildren.

-How will Joel’s extensive leadership experiences be a benefit to the CSI membership?
+How does Joel’s extensive leadership experiences benefit CSI?

 - Joel had frequent opportunity to be involved in establishing effective organizational structure and design, which is something the board was looking for in order for CSI to continue to be a viable, relevant organization in the future.